TaitoUnited/full-stack-template/PROJECT.md

 TODO ... user agreement on single sign on ...

-### Pseudonymization and anonymization whenever possible
+### Pseudonymisation and anonymisation whenever possible

 TODO ...

-### Data deletion or anonymization on user request
+### Data deletion or anonymisation on user request

 TODO ...